 As of this moment, this is the last Sharktopus movie to be produced, but it has to be known that it will most likely not be the last.
-Successful franchises do not come along every day and Syfy has better luck than most in producing them so it is highly doubtful that they will let one sit on the shelf instead of cashing in on another entry.
+A successful franchise does not come along every day and Syfy has better luck than most in producing them so it is highly doubtful that they will let one sit on the shelf instead of cashing in on another entry.

 2 out of 5